Confinement-Induced Resonances in Rabi-Coupled Bosonic Mixtures

-and the $D=1,2$ forms are obtained with the help of the harmonic oscillator Green's function \cite{feynmanhibbs} (see also Appendix \ref{appB}).
-We emphasize that, while the regular part of the $D=1,2$ solution is in the transverse ground state, the scattered waves $K_{E}(\mathbf{r})$ include all transversely-excited components.
+and the $D=1,2$ forms are obtained with the help of the harmonic-oscillator Green's function \cite{feynmanhibbs} (see also Appendix \ref{appB}).
+We emphasize that, while the regular part of the $D=1,2$ solution is in the transverse ground state, the scattered waves $K_{E}(\mathbf{r})$ include all transversely excited components.
 As usual in scattering theory, we now determine the coefficients $C_{uu'}$ by expanding the state of Eq.~\eqref{Spinorscatteringstate}, with components given by Eqs.~(\ref{spinorOrbitalwfs}-\ref{KallDimensions}), at small and large interparticle separation, imposing that it matches the expected asymptotic forms.

 \textit{Short-distance expansion.---} At short interparticle distance, we can simply replace Eq.~\eqref{psireg} with $\phi_{\rm reg}(0) = 1$, while Eq.~\eqref{KallDimensions} behaves as

 where the function $h_D(x)$ is obtained from the known solutions of the (quasi)-$D$-dimensional single-species problems (see Refs.~\cite{olshanii1998, petrovshlyapnikov, pricoupenko2007b} for additional details).
 In particular, $h_1(x) = \zeta(1/2,-x/2)/\sqrt{2}$, with $\zeta$ the Hurwitz zeta function, while \footnote{The formula for $h_2(x)$ converges slowly, but it can be computed more efficiently via analytical continuation \cite{pricoupenko2007b}.}